uptech/functional-ts/README.md

 ### pipe

-The `pipe` function facilitates pipeing a value from a chain of functions.
-The usage would look as follows:
+The `pipe` function facilitates pipeing a value through a chain of functions.
+The usage looks as follows:

 ```TypeScript
 pipe('Bob', uppercase, dashSeparate) // => 'B-O-B'
 ```

+In the above example we have a chain of two functions, `uppercase` and `dashSeparate`.
+The input, `'Bob'` is passinto the `uppercase` function as input and then the output from `uppercase` is piped as input to the `dashSeparate` function.
+Then the output from `dashSeparate` is returned as the return value of `pipe` in this example.

 ### compose